vzhukovskii/che-bookmark-plugin/README.md

 #### Introduction

-In this article we will consider the aspects of developing your own client side plugin for managing bookmarks in Eclipse Che.
+In this article we will focus on the aspects of developing your own client side plugin for managing bookmarks in Eclipse Che.

 Bookmark - is the favorite reference for any object.
-In our case it will be a reference for file or folder for later retrieval in text editor or project explorer.
+In our case it will be a reference to a file or folder for later retrieval in text editor or project explorer.
 There are many advantages of this feature.
-One of them is that if you have a big project with thousands of files you may loose focus on main files you worked on, so you can add files into the bookmarks and then easily access them.
+One of them is that if you have a big project with thousands of files you may loose focus on main files you are working on, so you can add files into the bookmarks and then easily find them.

-While developing, any IDE may be used, but we will use Eclipse Che.
+Any IDE may be used while developing, but we will use Eclipse Che.

 So, let's do that together.

-Before starting to develop the new plugin, you should understand, that architecturally Eclipse Che consists of two parts, client and server side.
+Before starting to develop the new plugin, you should understand, that architecturally Eclipse Che consists of two parts, client side and server side.
 Client side - is a GWT application written in java, but then compiled into javascript.
-In this case you should know, that not all java functions are available.
+So you should take into account, that not all java functions are available.
 If you are not sure that some functionality correctly emulates in GWT, than you should check official documentation ([JRE Emulation Reference](http://www.gwtproject.org/doc/latest/RefJreEmulation.html))

 #### Plugin Structure

-To find out how plugins are arranged in the Eclipse Che you can visit official repository ([plugins](https://github.com/eclipse/che/tree/master/plugins)) and see how they were made.
+To find out how plugins are arranged in the Eclipse Che you can visit official repository ([plugins](https://github.com/eclipse/che/tree/master/plugins)) and see how they have been made.
 There are a few predefined plugins.

 But we will start from the scratch.
 For this we will create an empty maven project and define parent and dependency management in the `pom.xml`